The simplest way is to use AutoIt, which is a great wrapper for Windows API. It also has a built-in Window Info Tool:

 }

-For program like Notepad, it's better to find process first, because the title of window is changed by it's content.There is a great Windows message APIs wrapper for using WM_DATACOPY called MessageHelper :
+}There is a great Windows message APIs wrapper for using WM_DATACOPY called MessageHelper :

 https://gist.github.com/BoyCook/5075907